What is EBITDA Formula?

 Example #5

 Berkshire Hathaway is an American multinational company headquartered in Omaha.
-It is founded by renowned investor Warren Buffet.
-Below is the snippet of the annual report of 2018:
+Renowned investor Warren Buffet funds it.
+Below is a snippet of the annual report for 2018:

 Source: Berkshire Hathaway

-We can see here that in 2018, the total revenue of the company was $23.855 Bn with a net income of around $5,219 million.
-Using the above-given values, we will calculate EBITDA with both the formulas:
+We can see that in 2018, the company's total revenue was $23.855 Bn, with a net income of around $5,219 million.
+Therefore, using the above-given values, we will calculate EBITDA with both the formulas:

 Formula #1: EBITDA = Operating profit + depreciation + amortization